aylanonsense/simulsim/README.md

 To run the tests:

-    busted ./tests
+    busted tests

-To get a code coverage report (after running the tests above):
+To get a code coverage report (after running the tests):

     luacov && luacov-console && luacov-console -s